Agricultural Hall

 Selective breeding of Varroa Sensitive Hygienic bees by the USDA (Pol-line) and independent breeders encourage hygienic/anti-mite behavior; the workers are more likely to remove varroa-infested pupae from capped brood cells before the mite reproductive cycle is complete.
 They are not guaranteed to survive varroa infestations and, in fact (like all Apis mellifera varieties) they will very likely succumb to mites and/or the many diseases they vector if not managed properly, but VSH bees are generally better at suppressing varroa population growth.

-Buckfast: Originally bred 105 years ago by Brother Adam at Buckfast Abbey in Britain, Buckfasts proved resistant to tracheal mites, then ravaging Britain's honeybee populations.
+Buckfast: Originally bred over 105 years ago by Brother Adam at Buckfast Abbey in Britain, Buckfasts proved resistant to tracheal mites, then ravaging Britain's honeybee populations.
 Buckfast are desirable on almost all fronts; brood and honey production are high, swarming drive is low, and continuing breeding programs have also produced Varroa mite-resistant progeny.
 Little wonder it is sometimes called the "Beekeeper's Bee."

 Again, there are always variations from colony to colony, even within varieties.